prrvchr/OAuth2OOo/README.md

 ### What has been done for version 1.4.0:

 - All data needed for OAuth2 authorization code flow management is now stored in LibreOffice configuration file [Options.xcu][127].
-- Yahoo's OAuth2 API has been integrated and will be available in the eMailerOOo extension soon.
-- It is now possible to have an OAuth2 redirect uri (ie: `redirect_uri`) in https mode as required when using the Yahoo API, using Github's SSL certificate and JavaScript, see the file [OAuth2Redirect.md][128].
+- It is now possible to have an OAuth2 redirect uri (ie: `redirect_uri`) in https mode as required by some third party APIs, using Github's SSL certificate and JavaScript, see the file [OAuth2Redirect.md][128].
 - The TCP/IP port allowing the reception of the GAFA authorization code is now chosen randomly among the free ports (ie: no more conflict problems).

 ### What remains to be done for version 1.4.0: